 I am a mixed-methods sociologist, specializing in ethnographic methods.
-My research interests include mass media discourse, gender, social movements, and activism in contemporary India.
+My research interests include mass media discourses, gender-based violence/violence against women, activism, and social movements in contemporary India.

 Specifically, I ask why some incidents of gender-based violence (GBV) generate sweeping mass media, public, and political responses.
-What are the processes and effects of how GBV is politicized in mass-media discourses in India?
+What are the processes through which violent incidents are politicized in mass-media discourses in India?
+What are the societal effects of viral mass media and public discourses around GBV in India?

 Separately, using demographic survey data, I investigate the role of various social and demographic factors that influence attitudes and behaviors around GBV.
-Specifically, I focus on the potential effects of the type and frequency of media access and degrees of media and Internet autonomy on GBV-related attitudes and behaviors.
+Specifically, I am interested in the potential effects of the type and frequency of media and Internet access and autonomy on GBV-related attitudes and behaviors.

 I also work broadly on investigating the state of GBV media representation and coverage, using discourse and computational textual analysis.
 I use news and social media data and coverage, and am currently working on projects related to a hand-coded dataset of 500+ articles in Indian-English newspapers.